List of Asterix characters: Getafix

 Getafix is the village druid.
 In appearance, he is tall with a long white beard, hooked nose, white robe, red cloak.
 He is usually seen in possession of a small golden sickle.
 While his age is never stated, in the story of Asterix's birth (in which all but the oldest villagers are seen as small children), he appears unchanged.
 In Asterix and the Big Fight, the druid Psychoanalytix (who appears quite old) refers to him as his elder and teacher.
 In Asterix and Obelix's Birthday: The Golden Book, as a gag, Getafix at 50 years older appears to be frail and old, while in the other books, he appeared healthy.

 Although known for his strength-enhancing magic potion, he has many other magical and medicinal potions at his disposal, including a potion to make hair grow quickly, a potion to counteract poison, one that neutralizes a drug that would kill in a matter of days, and a potion that restores a person to full health after injury (although this potion also causes the person who takes it to lose their recent memories while also interacting badly with the magic potion).
 Aside from making the potion, he also acts as the village doctor and occasional teacher.
 Asterix (and most other villagers) will consult him whenever anything strange occurs.
-He does not normally engage himself in combat, whereas most of the villagers enjoy a good punch-up (even with each other).
-One exception is one of the stories explaining Gaulish women, using Mrs. Geriatrix as an example, in which he involves himself in a fight sparked by Impedimenta.
-The final cut is shown with all the male villagers and two females, Impedimenta and Bacteria included, with Getafix running to stop the fight, with a piece of fish flying towards him.
-His most notable brawl is when, masquerading as a cook in The Great Divide, he makes and partakes of the magic potion (passing it off as soup) to free the enslaved men from the divided village, captured by the Romans — and doing a test run on the slaves who were present — and then starts distributing slaps with obvious enjoyment.
+He rarely engages himself in combat, one notable exception being The Great Divide where he is seen distributing slaps during a fight with the Romans, with obvious enjoyment.